HugoGranstrom/gravity-simulator/README.md

 | 0,01         | 0,00074768069 | 0,00000228638 | 0,03439155278  | 0,00000175423 | 0,00000175423 |

 dt is the timestep measured in days and the numbers under the integrators are the total summed error between the simulated positions of the planets at the end of the simulation and the actual position gathered from [Horizons](https://ssd.jpl.nasa.gov/horizons.cgi#top).

+# Compability
+- Windows 64-bit: Working :-)
+- Linux/Mac: hopefully working (file an issue whether it works or not)

 # TODO
 - Finish documentation